Princeton-LSI-ResearchComputing/tracebase/DEVELOPMENT.md

 4. `DataRepo/templates/downloads/<format name>.tsv`
    - Copy `DataRepo/templates/downloads/peakgroups.tsv` to a new file with a name that indicates the format (e.g., same name as in step 3 with a different extension) and edit as you wish, following these guidelines:
-      - If a field's path includes a many-to-many relationship, e.g. `models.ManyToManyField`, a nested `for` loop will be necessary in the template, e.g. `{% for study in pg.msrun.sample.animal.studies.all %}`.
+      - If a field's path includes a many-to-many relationship, e.g. `models.ManyToManyField`
+         - A nested `for` loop will be necessary in the template, e.g. `{% for study in pg.msrun.sample.animal.studies.all %}`.
 If there are no M:M relationships, the nested `for` loop in the copied template may be removed.
+         - The record from the inner loop must be added to the `mm_lookup` dict using addToDict, e.g. `{% addToDict mm_lookup "peak_group__msrun__sample__animal__studies" study %}`.
+Here, a "study" record object is added.
+The key must be the model's path from compositeviews for the M:M model (e.g. the Study model).
       - Use column headers that match the field's displayname set in step 1 so that they match the field select list.
 (A reference to this value may be supplied in the future.)

 5. `DataRepo/templates/DataRepo/search/results/display.html`
-   - Copy the `{% elif qry.selectedtemplate == "pdtemplate"...` line and the include line below it, paste it above the following `else`, and make the following edits:
+   - Copy the `{% elif selfmt == "pdtemplate"...` line and the include line below it, paste it above the following `else`, and make the following edits:
       - Replace both occurrences of `pdtemplate` with the ID you assigned at the top of step 1
       - Replace the filename on the include line with the file created in step 3 above